-Elon Musk is one of the most innovative and influential CEOs in the tech world, today.
-With the Tesla a huge hit and SpaceX seemingly flourishing, there is no doubt that he knows what it takes to lead a company.
-He is often criticized for micromanaging and has even described himself as a nano-manager, but he has accrued a net worth of over $11 billion.
+Elon Musk is one of the most innovative and influential CEOs in the tech world today.
+With Tesla a huge hit and SpaceX seemingly flourishing, there is no doubt that he knows what it takes to lead a company.
+He is often criticized for micromanaging and has even described himself as a nano-manager, but he has accrued a net worth of over $200 billion.

-One thing that Musk excels at is getting his hands in everything.
+One thing that Musk excels at is getting his hands on everything.
 He is one of the primary innovators and engineers behind almost every project that comes out of each of his several companies.
-Like Steve Jobs, his drive for perfection and his propensity to put a piece of himself into the product makes his companies some of the most successful in the world.
+Like Steve Jobs, his drive for perfection and his propensity to put a piece of himself into the product make his companies some of the most successful in the world.

 After a Princeton study concluded that people making less than ~$70,000 would be more “prone to emotional pain and general dissatisfaction,” he decided to make a change.
 Over the course of three years, the wages of all of his employees will rise to $70,000.
 This bold, selfless, and caring move has surprised employees and gained Price and his company some much-deserved attention.